Wonder Boy (video game): Home computers

 The license to produce the home computer versions of Wonder Boy was awarded to Activision, who produced versions of the game for the ZX Spectrum, Commodore 64 and Amstrad CPC in 1987.
 The game was true in spirit to the original, although the levels beyond level 4 differed to allow for the necessary multi-load system.
 The first round of each area was always a forest, the second an ocean, the third a cave and the fourth a forest at nighttime (the C64 had round 1 at night time and round 4 during the day).
 This was not the case in the console and arcade versions, in which the areas provided more variation (although based on these same four themes).
 The Amstrad CPC version contained the graphics used in the C64 conversion, but the sound from the Spectrum conversion.

 Some Spectrum versions were afflicted with a bug that prevented the game from preloading all four levels in 128K mode – the fourth level's graphics would not load correctly, and it would be impossible for the player to move before the game crashed and the computer rebooted within around three seconds.
 As a result, 128K owners were forced to boot into 48K mode to run the game, and did not enjoy the benefit of having all levels preloaded as was designed.
 Under 48K mode, however, the 128K music still worked.

 Mobile

 In 2004, Sega released a pixel-perfect conversion of the game designed for mobile phones.

-Wii Virtual Console
+Emulated re-releases

-On March 31, 2008, Wonder Boy was made available for play on the Nintendo Wii Virtual Console in North America.
+On March 31, 2008, Wonder Boy was made available for play on the Wii's Virtual Console in North America.
 Japan and Europe got the game a week later.
 The game is available for 500 Wii points, and is an emulation of the Sega Master System version.

-Remake
+The game was released by Hamster Corporation as part of their Arcade Archives series for the PlayStation 4 in 2014; for unknown reasons, Sega and LAT dropped involvement with the series, leading to the port getting neither an international release nor a Nintendo Switch version.

+Wonder Boy was rereleased in 2022 as part of Wonder Boy Collection for the Nintendo Switch and PlayStation 4 which includes its versions on arcade, Master System, SG-1000 and Game Gear.

+Returns series

-A high-definition remake of the game, titled Wonder Boy Returns, was developed by CFK and released on Steam on October 12, 2016, later releasing on PlayStation 4 on March 30, 2017.
+A high-definition remake of the game, titled Wonder Boy Returns, was developed by CFK and released on Windows via Steam on October 12, 2016, later releasing on PlayStation 4 on March 30, 2017.
 A limited run physical edition of the PS4 version was released by Strictly Limited Games on January 27, 2019.

 An enhanced version, Wonder Boy Returns Remix, was released on Nintendo Switch on May 23, 2019.